ComplexNetTSP/NET4255/README.md

 ## Introduction

-* Each step should be validated with a professor
 * You should maintain a github repository for your project
+* Each step should be validated with a professor and then commited and push on github
 * Before starting a given step present the sketch of your infrastructure to a professor

 ## 1. Develop a docker file for your website